The Pros and Cons of the Visian ICL (Implantable Contact Lens)

 No Dry Eye – Because corneal nerves are not disrupted during ICL implantation, the surgery does not produce dry eyes.

-Good for Patients Ineligible for LASIK – Thin or irregular corneas, dry eye syndrome, very high prescriptions, or large pupils can disqualify someone from LASIK surgery.
+Good for Patients Ineligible for LASIK – Thin or irregular corneas, dry eye syndrome, very high prescriptions, or large pupils can disqualify someone from LASIK surgery in Los Angeles.
 An ICL is a great alternative that is unaffected by these issues.